(click on facility name for address/directions)

 Kulas Music Library is a satellite library of Kelvin Smith Library, the university’s main library.
 It contains more than 45,000 items, including music scores, books on music, sound recordings, video recordings, microforms, and music periodicals.
-The library also contains a listening room for use of the sound recording and video collections.
+The library contains a listening room for use of the sound recording and video collections.
 Music majors at the university also have access to the Robinson Music Library of the Cleveland Institute of Music.
-The Case Western Reserve Kulas Music Library and the CIM Robinson Music Library coordinate acquisitions and services, and their collections reflect institutional strengths as well as support the CWRU-CIM Joint Music Program.
+The Case Western Reserve Kulas Music Library and the CIM Robinson Music Library coordinate acquisitions and services, and their collections reflect institutional strengths while also supporting the CWRU/CIM Joint Music Program.

 The Core is a Macintosh computer classroom and lab dedicated to mind, sound, and vision.
 The Core is a collaborative space for all CWRU students, faculty and staff, as well as the University Circle community, to gather and collaborate, design in visual and aural mediums, and create masterpieces.
 It not only offers computers and software, but also video and digital cameras and microphones for checkout, one-on-one tutorial time, classes, and a meeting space.
 The Core is actively involved in bringing technology to the community, particularly younger children, and it works closely with faculty in providing support facilities for the department’s technology-related courses.

 Denison Hall, located near Wade Commons (the main hub for the North Residential Village), is used primarily for ensemble rehearsals.
 This facility houses several Wenger practice modules, one of which is a “virtual reality” acoustic room; a percussion studio; and a music library.
 Classrooms include the Wade Rehearsal Hall, Denison Rehearsal Hall, and Denison Chamber Room.
 The facility also has storage rooms for marching band uniforms/equipment and instrument storage lockers (available to music majors and students enrolled in ensembles).
 In general, the classrooms in Denison Hall are to be utilized by students who are music majors or are enrolled in music ensembles (MUEN) or applied music lessons (MUAP).